luiul/advanced-sql/README.md

 -- shows max salary per deparment in addition to employee data
 ```

-Notes that the  rows considered by a window function are those of the “*virtual table*” produced by the query's `FROM` clause (as filtered by its `WHERE`, `GROUP BY`, and `HAVING` clauses if any).
-For example, a row removed because it does not meet the WHERE condition is not seen by any window function.
+Note that the  rows considered by a window function are those of the “*virtual table*” produced by the query's `FROM` clause (as filtered by its `WHERE`, `GROUP BY`, and `HAVING` clauses if any).
+For example, a row removed because it does not meet the `WHERE` condition is **not** seen by any window function.

 ## 1.2.
 Other examples and Row Number and Order By (inside Over Clause)